poppy-project/poppy-docs/en/getting-started/connect.md

 ### Advanced way: DIY, install everything from scratch

-The other way is basically to install everything needed from scratch.
-This basically means follow the same procedure as we are, to generate the image for SD-card.
-This can be useful if:
+The advanced way mainly consists in installing everything needed from scratch.
+This follows the same procedure as we use to generate the image for SD-cards.
+We mention this possibilty here as it can be useful if:

 * You are **working with a simulated robot** and thus have to manually install all the required software on your computer, this procedure could be a good place to see how this can be done on a Raspberry-Pi and adapted to another computer,
 * you want to customize the environment,